Colloquium on mathematics and its didactics

 Prof. Dr. Katja Lenz, PH Schwäbisch Gmünd

-Textbook research in mathematics didactics - overarching perspectives and an exemplary look at learning opportunities in initial mathematics lessons
+Textbook research in mathematics didactics - overarching perspectives and an exemplary look at learning opportunities in early mathematics education

 Textbooks are a central resource in mathematics teaching and significantly shape the learning opportunities that are made available to pupils.
 The lecture takes this as an opportunity to first outline overarching perspectives of textbook research in mathematics didactics.
 A study on learning opportunities in early mathematics lessons will then be presented.
 The focus is on the question of which learning opportunities textbooks for the first grade provide for the development of the parts-whole concept.
 This is based on a qualitative type-forming content analysis of twelve textbooks.
 The results show different patterns of how the parts-whole concept is addressed and structured in textbooks and illustrate how textbook analyses can reveal differences in the learning opportunities offered and the associated potential learning processes.